Abstraction Health

 Key findings

-• B12 deficiency is consistently linked to neurological harm, including impaired myelin synthesis, peripheral neuropathy, and subacute combined degeneration of the spinal cord — a finding supported across multiple reviews.
+• B12 deficiency is consistently linked to peripheral neuropathy, subacute combined degeneration of the spinal cord, and psychiatric symptoms including depression and cognitive slowing — supported across multiple systematic reviews and mechanistic literature.

 Evidence gaps